Building Resilient Organisations with Foresight and Horizon Scanning

 Foresight explores possible futures in a systemic way to make organisations more resilient and better prepared for the future than today.
 It is a powerful strategic tool to manage uncertainties and to explore systemic innovation for new product development.

-Important in this definition is:
+Notable in this definition is:

-· Foresight is not a prediction
+· foresight is not a prediction

-· Foresight explores multiple possible futures; it does not end up in a single truth
+· foresight explores multiple possible futures; it does not end up in a single truth

 · It is an ongoing systemic process

 Essentially we can detect four levels in the foresight process, which are nicely illustrated by Fingerspitzen Kollektiv in the image below.